GeneralEmbeddedCLibraries/button/README.md

 By incorporating callback functions, this library offers a convenient way for developers to implement specific actions or responses in the embedded system when a button is pressed or released.

 Main purpose of module is to read button inputs, but it can be used for misc digital input signal handling.
-For example reading faults signals from external sensor health.
+For example reading faults signals from external sensor.

 ## **Dependencies**